Skip to Content

 5. Choose one of the two proxy authentication methods:

-1. Use QueryPie registered account: Generates proxy connection info using the DB username/password saved by the administrator on the connection info page.
-Users can connect to the proxy using an Agent or a separately generated Proxy Credential.
+1. Use QueryPie registered account: This method generates proxy connection information based on the DB username / password saved by the administrator on the connection information page.
+Users can connect to the proxy using an Agent or separately generated Proxy Credentials.

-2. Use existing database account with Agent: Generates proxy connection info allowing users to use their existing DB username/password.
-Users can connect to the proxy by running the Agent and connecting to localhost and the provided port.
-Note: When using the user’s DB username/password, connection is only possible via the Agent.
+2. Use existing database account with Agent: This method generates proxy connection information that allows users to use their existing DB username / password.
+Users can connect to the proxy by running the Agent and using localhost and port information.

-6. Network ID: Required if you use the Reverse SSH feature.
+6. Network ID: A required setting value when using the Reverse SSH feature.

-When Proxy Usage is enabled, a port for proxy access is assigned to that connection.
-Once this option is enabled, users can view proxy connection information, and only administrators can configure the proxy option.
+When the Proxy Usage option is enabled, a port for proxy access is assigned to that connection.
+Once this option is enabled, users can view the proxy connection information, and only administrators can configure this proxy option.

 Last updated on